Easy Raised Garden Bed on Wheels DIY

 Steps to Build a Raised Bed on Wheels

-Step One: Mark Your Drill Holes
+Step 1: Mark Your Drill Holes

-Step Two: Attach the Casters
+Step 2: Attach the Casters

-Once those holes are drilled, insert the bolts, fit a washer on the back of each, and screw them in with a nut.
-Be sure that each caster is as secure as possible with a bolt tightener once you've got them screwed in by hand.
 This is honestly much easier if you have a partner to help you hold the container on one side while you screw in the other, but it can be done by yourself too!
 I started out constructing this bed by myself but then recruited my son to come and help.
 So, grab a partner if you can.

-Step Three: Add Drainage Holes
+Step 3: Add Drainage Holes

 Now that you have the casters attached, it's time to put in drainage holes.
-Aim to create one drainage hole every one to two feet in a larger container and every six to twelve inches in a smaller container.
+Aim to create one drainage hole about every square foot in a large container like this.
+I drilled about 8 to 10 different holes in mine.
+Use the same drill and bit that you used to place your casters.

 Once you've drilled some drainage holes, test the drainage speed and quality by filling up your container with some water and noting how quickly it drains.
 This is a simple way to be sure that the water isn't just sitting in your container like it would in a bathtub—something we definitely don't want in our edible garden.

+Now the container is completely set up.
 By attaching the casters, you've added a mobility function to this raised bed that will make it so much simpler to grow in.
 And you've also gotten your container off the ground so that it will drain much more quickly and efficiently.

 You can apply these same principles to any kind of container you'll put together for your garden now that you know the complete step by step to putting together this particular type of moveable raised bed.